timescale/pgvectorscale/README.md

     )
     ```

-1. Populate the table any way you like.
-Please see the [pgvector instructions](https://github.com/pgvector/pgvector/blob/master/README.md#storing) and [list of clients](https://github.com/pgvector/pgvector/blob/master/README.md#languages) for more information.
+1. Populate the table.

+   For more information, see the [pgvector instructions](https://github.com/pgvector/pgvector/blob/master/README.md#storing) and [list of clients](https://github.com/pgvector/pgvector/blob/master/README.md#languages).
-1. Create a StreamingDiskANN index on the embedding column
+1. Create a StreamingDiskANN index on the embedding column:
     ```postgresql
     CREATE INDEX document_embedding_idx ON document_embedding
     USING diskann (embedding);
     ```
-1. Use the following query to find the 10 closest embeddings using the index
+1. Find the 10 closest embeddings using the index.

     ```postgresql
     SELECT *